EnglishMagyarRomânăPolskiРусскийFrançaisDeutsch

 That Show You How To Make Those Continuation Bets More Effective.

-After raising pre flop it is often a profitable move to ‘continue’ with the aggression you showed once the flop comes – whether your hand improved or not – by betting out.
+After you raise pre flop it is usually a profitable move to ‘continue’ with the aggression you showed once the flop comes – whether your hand actually improved or not – by betting out.
 This is known as a continuation bet – it is sometimes abbreviated to cbet or c-betting.

 Continuation bets are an important part of poker strategy, they serve 2 main purposes.
 Firstly you will use them as a form of bluff and take down the pot on the flop.
 Secondly, when you have a very strong hand, you will want to build the pot – so betting often on the flop will help to disguise those times when your raise it for this purpose.